 Introduction to GeoST#

-GeoST is designed to work with many different kinds of subsurface data that is available in The Netherlands.
-GeoST is a work-in-progress and aims to support an increasing number of data sources.
+GeoST is designed to work with many different kinds of subsurface data that are available.
+The package is a work-in-progress and we aim to support an increasing number of data sources.
 Below is a list of different data sources which are currently supported or will be supported by GeoST in the future:

 From local files: